 Dosho Port Roshi has been practicing Zen since 1977 and received dharma transmission from Dainin Katagiri Roshi in 1989.
 He then embarked on an “intermittent pilgrimage” while teaching Zen, working as an education administrator, and raising two children.
 He has studied with more than twenty Zen teachers in Japan, the US, and Europe.

 In January, 2015, Dosho received inka shomei (literally, document of succession) from James Myoun Ford Roshi in the Aitken-Tarrant line of the Harada-Yasutani-Yamada lineage.

 He is the author of Keep Me In Your Heart for Awhile: The Haunting Zen of Dainin Katagiri.

 In addition to their co-teaching and training project, Dosho and Tetsugan are partners in marriage and live in the Benson neighborhood of Omaha with their dog, Bodhi.

-Above, James Myoun Ford Roshi
+Above, our dear friend and colleague, James Myoun Ford Roshi

 In the midst of an ongoing and intensive search for purpose and meaning in life, Tetsugan began studying Buddhism in the mid-1990s.
 She received the Buddhist Precepts in a Jukai ceremony in 2001, and then entered wholeheartedly into formal Zen training.
 Tetsugan is an ordained Soto Zen priest, dharma teacher and spiritual guide.
 She is currently involved in koan introspection under the tutelage of Dosho; Mary Gates, a teacher at Empty Sky Sangha; and James Myoun Ford.